ryzam/devops/docs/00-introduction-presentation.md

 Controller Manager notices and creates a replacement automatically! 🎉
 ```

-### Speaker Notes
-- Use the restaurant analogy heavily - it's relatable
-- Draw parallels to audience's existing knowledge
-- Emphasize automation: "All this happens without you doing anything"
-- Don't get too technical - focus on concepts

 **Interactive Question:** "What happens if a worker node (kitchen station) crashes?"
 **Answer:** "Kubernetes automatically reschedules pods to healthy nodes!"